Finding an AA Meeting in Ohio

 Where to Go to Find AA Meetings in Ohio

 There are several methods you can use when you want to find an AA meeting in Ohio.
-Likely the simplest and most straightforward method is to search for meetings on the Alcoholics Anonymous website, which gives you the ability to search for meetings in many Ohio cities.
+Likely the most straightforward method is to search for meetings on the Alcoholics Anonymous website, which gives you the ability to search for meetings in many Ohio cities.
 You can even set specific parameters for your search, the primary of which involves the distance to the AA meeting from where you live.

 As touched upon previously, these meetings can be held in a variety of formats, which extend to in-person, group emails, chatrooms, online video conferencing, and phone conferencing.
 You can select the environment that you believe will suit your ongoing treatment needs.
 Virtual meetings may be ideal for people with physical disabilities, transportation problems, or busy schedules.